socketsetter/public/Resources/bookmarks.md

 # Introduction to My Bookmark Collection
 NOTE 1:  This is a work in progress.
-Each bookmark will be organized by a my custom GPT (bookmarkGPT) in the correct markdown file for convenience.
+Each bookmark will be organized by AI in the correct markdown file for convenience.
 Please provide feedback.

 Welcome to my collection of bookmarks, a comprehensive compilation of resources that have been instrumental throughout my 10-year career in information technology and cybersecurity.
 This collection is more than just a list of links; it's a reflection of the tools, knowledge, and communities that have shaped my journey in this ever-evolving field.